dixonsiu/demo-video-script/scenario1_script.md

 1. It will synchronized the data (photo, date of the photo taken, etc.) automatically from Calorie Smile's web service.
 ![Data synching](img/Sync_data.PNG)

-1. Viola!!!
+1. Voila!!!
 Every thing you had on Calorie Smile's web service is now available directly in your PDS cell.
 ![Food diaries](img/FoodDiary_Photos.PNG)